grouville/dagger-serverless/tutorial/README.md

 You can now `dagger up` to see your new outputs.

-> :bulb: There are many options available on `serverless.#Function`, don't hesitate to check all cue definition from our repository to learn more.
+> :bulb: There are many options available on `serverless.#Function`, don't hesitate to check all cue definitions from our repository to learn more.

 ## Step 4 - Deployment

-Your lambda is build, uploaded and configured!
+Your lambda is built, uploaded, and configured!
 It's time to deploy it with `serverless.#Application`!

 We will add :
 - `application`: the lambda deployment